-In cases where financial aid awards must be adjusted, the proper amount of student aid is returned to the appropriate fund, or, in the case of Stafford Loans, to the lender.
-Federal Title IV funds are returned to their respective accounts in the following order: Federal Stafford, PLUS Loans, Perkins Loans, Pell Grants and Supplemental Educational Opportunity Grants.
+Federal Title IV funds are returned to their respective accounts in the following order: Federal Stafford, Perkins Loans, PLUS Loans, Pell Grants, Academic Competitiveness Grants, National Smart Grants, and Supplemental Educational Opportunity Grants.
 State grants are refunded in accordance with the guidelines of the specific state agency.

+Institutional aid is adjusted at the same rate as the percentage of tuition refund.
 If the resultant calculation of charges and financial aid indicates a refund is due the student, the refund will be paid by check within a reasonable period of time.
 If the calculations result in a balance due the College, payment to Muskingum College will be expected in a reasonable period of time.